9 min read

 Win Your SGA Election with these Self-Starter Campaign Strategies

-Getting involved early and building relationships are key to landing a seat in office
+Getting involved early and building relationships are key to landing a seat in office.
+We have created a list of campaign ideas for you to win your SGA election of your school or university.

 Most students join their SGA to advance their cause, whether it's healthier lunch options or an informal dress code – some even join to impact their community beyond the classroom.